Categories: Glossary

 Byzantine Generals’ Problem

-The concept of the Byzantine Generals’ Problem in computer science explores the possibility of achieving consensus in a computer network that consists of independent nodes spread across different locations.
+The Byzantine Generals’ Problem is a fundamental concept in computer science that explores the challenge of achieving consensus in a computer network comprising independent nodes distributed across different locations.
+It was first introduced by researchers from the SRI International Research Institute in 1982.

-The scenario is as follows: a group of generals surrounding a city can only communicate through messengers.
-These generals must agree on a plan of action, whether to attack or retreat.
-However, some of the generals are traitors who actively work against reaching a consensus, and their identities are unknown.
+To understand the problem, let’s imagine a scenario where a group of generals is surrounding a city, and they can only communicate with each other through messengers.
+These generals must reach a unanimous decision on whether to attack or retreat.
+However, there is a catch – some of the generals are traitors who actively work against reaching a consensus, and their identities are unknown.

 According to the researchers’ analysis, it is indeed possible to create a system that can overcome this problem, but it requires that the number of loyal generals exceeds two-thirds.
 For example, if there are three generals and one of them is a traitor, the loyal generals can never guarantee reaching a consensus.

-This problem holds significant relevance in the context of cryptocurrencies, as they essentially function as distributed computer systems.
-Cryptocurrencies consist of transaction-processing nodes that operate independently without any central authority and can only communicate remotely.
+Now, you may wonder, how does this problem relate to the world of cryptocurrencies?
+Cryptocurrencies essentially function as distributed computer systems.
+They consist of transaction-processing nodes that operate independently without any central authority and can only communicate remotely.
 These nodes are similar to the “generals” in the Byzantine Generals’ Problem, as they need to reach a consensus on which transactions have occurred and when.

 Coincu